Test Addition Process

-The NSO-AC determines whether a) the condition is a potential candidate for newborn screening and warrants further detailed review, or b) the condition is not an appropriate target for newborn screening at the time.
+- The NSO-AC uses the committee discussion framework to determine whether a) the condition is a potential candidate for newborn screening and warrants further detailed review, or b) the condition is not an appropriate target for newborn screening at the time.
 A formal response is communicated back to the nominator following this meeting.

-If the NSO-AC decides that a more in depth review is indicated, a task force is struck to review the evidence for screening for that disease using published literature and experience from other newborn screening programs.
-Once the review is complete (which can take several months), the task force presents their findings to the NSO-AC.
+- If the NSO-AC decides that further review is needed, a task force is struck.
+The task force will review the evidence for screening for that disease using published literature and experience from other newborn screening programs.
+Once the full review form is complete (which can take several months), the task force presents their findings to the NSO-AC.

-If a recommendation to begin screening for a disease is made by the NSO-AC, a formal report is sent to the Government of Ontario, which makes the ultimate decision whether to approve and commit funding to screening for the disease.
+- If the NSO-AC makes a recommendation to begin screening for a disease, a formal report is sent to the Government of Ontario, which makes the ultimate decision whether to approve and fund screening for the disease.